Complaints Against a Certificant, Applicant or Non-Certificant Policy & Procedure

 B. Certificants have successfully completed the required certification process, which includes meeting certain educational requirements, passing a certification assessment, verifying professional knowledge, and demonstrating experience in the profession.
 Successful candidates are awarded ANCC certification and may hold themselves out to the public as ANCC certified.

-C. In order to maintain and enhance the credibility of the ANCC certification program, the COC adopts these Administrative Procedures for receiving, investigating and resolving complaints against certificants, applicants for certification and non-certificants misconduct in applying for, maintaining and renewing certification, using the ANCC certification credential(s) and holding themselves out as ANCC certified (“certification misconduct”).
-The COC may take action against certificants, applicants for certification and non-certificants who are found to have engaged in certification misconduct.
+C. In order to maintain and enhance the credibility of the ANCC certification program, the COC adopts these Administrative Procedures for receiving, investigating and resolving complaints against certificants, applicants for certification and non-certificants misconduct in applying for, obtaining, maintaining and renewing certification, using the ANCC certification credential(s) and holding themselves out as ANCC certified (“certification misconduct”).
+The COC may take action against certificants, applicants for certification and non-certificants who are found to have engaged in certification misconduct or found to have been granted the certification incorrectly (“certification irregularity”).

 II.
 Grounds for Action